ahmed-cmyk/InnovateSolutions/README.md

 - Redesigned Edit Profile View for students.
 - Redesigned Edit Profile View for employers.
 - Brought back the help desk links and placed them inside the navigation bar.

+## 07/05/20 - 06:02PM
+- Fixed the job creation form.
+- Fixed a bug which I accidentally introduced into the job creation form.
+- Add some styles to the View Jobs page so that the footer doesn't get cut off.